tolgaek/procon-calculator/README.md

 ## Tests

-Tests for both projects can be run by using `$ npm test`
+Tests for both projects can be run by using `$ npm test` in their respective folders